 Blue whales may be found in all oceans of the world.
 They migrate to tropical-to-temperate waters during winter months to mate and give birth to calves.
 They can feed throughout their range, in polar, temperate, or even tropical waters.

-Though they may be found singly or in small groups, it is more common to see blue whales in pairs.
-They are sometimes seen in larger groups and loosely defined concentrations of 50-60 have been observed.
+Blue whales may be found singly, in pairs or in small groups.
+They are sometimes seen in larger groups and loosely defined concentrations of a dozen or more have been observed in areas with an extensive abundance of food.
 They are fast, strong swimmers, capable of reaching 30 mph (48.3 km/hr) when alarmed, but they usually cruise along at about 12 mph (19.3 km/hr).